iodigital-com/io-technology/data/blog/convention-over-configuration-with-redwoodjs.md

 }
 ```

-Redwood secures the GraphQL api by default.
+Redwood secures its GraphQL api by default.
 When you omit the `requireAuth()` directive, it will still apply it to queries
 and mutations in the background for you.
 They are not accessible, unless you deliberately annotate them with the
 `skipAuth()` directive.